Shap: Transport

+Train

 The Lancaster and Carlisle Railway (now part of the West Coast Main Line), opened on 17 December 1846, and runs along the eastern edge of the village.
+Shap Summit is the highest point on the West Coast Mainline in England, topped only by Beattock Summit in Scotland.
 Shap station was closed in 1968, though there have been calls for its re-opening.
 Penrith is now the closest station and is situated on the West Coast Main Line.

-Dialect

-Though the majority of the village's inhabitants speak standard English, some locals speak a variant of the Penrithian dialect, which is itself a variant of the Cumbrian dialect spoken around the Penrith and Eden district area.
-These dialectal varieties stem from Northern Middle English and in turn Northumbrian Old English.
+Penrith has train services to Glasgow, Edinburgh, Manchester, Birmingham and London.

+Bus

+Shap is the terminus of Stagecoach Bus Route 106 from Penrith via Lowther Castle.